aiman-al-masoud/sqlchat/README.md

 schema : example_schema

-## When you're done setting your connection up, you can create an account on the server you just configured:
+## When you're done setting up your connection, you can create an account on the server you just configured:

 java -jar sqlchat.jar signup